Arilena Ara

 Arilena Ara (/sq/; born 17 July 1998) is an Albanian singer.
 Ara rose to national recognition in Albania, upon her victory at X Factor Albania in 2013.
-After her participation in the 18th edition of the music contest Kënga Magjike, her song "Nëntori" found significant success in Romania and Eastern Europe, peaking at number-one in the Romanian Airplay chart.
+After her participation in the 18th edition of the music contest Kënga Magjike, her song "Nëntori" found significant success in Romania, peaking at number-one in the Romanian Airplay chart.
 Following her forthcoming success at the 58th edition of the music contest Festivali i Këngës in 2019, she was designated as the Albanian representative at the Eurovision Song Contest 2020, before the contest's cancellation.

 Life and career

 1998–2018: Early life and career beginnings

 Arilena Ara was born on 17 July 1998 into an Albanian family in the city of Shkodër, Albania.
 Ara performed in various dancing and singing competitions as a child, including at the children's talent show Gjeniu i Vogël finishing in third place.
 She won the second series of the talent show X Factor Albania on 31 March 2013.
 Her first single, "Aeroplan", was released in February 2014.
 Finishing in third place, Ara participated in the 18th edition of the music contest Kënga Magjike with the song "Nëntori" in November 2016.
 The song subsequently experienced commercial success abroad, peaking at number one on the Romanian Radio and TV Airplay rankings as well as reaching number 3 in Bulgaria and number 38 in Hungary.
 In early 2017, the song's remixes, including "Nëntori (Bess Remix)" and "Nëntori (Beverly Pills Remix)", further reached the top 20 in the Commonwealth of Independent States (CIS).
 In the course of 2017, Ara performed at the Europa Plus Festival in Moscow, Russia, and won the award for the song of the year at the Astana Dausy Music Awards in Astana, Kazakhstan.